math280h/wisp/README.md

     Wisp
 </h1>
 <p align="center">
-  Wisp is a simple, lightweight moderation bot for Discord.
-It is designed to be easy to use and easy to set up.
+  Wisp is a Discord bot that helps moderate servers.
+Wisp is designed to be easy to use and easy to configure.

+  Wisp is also fully open source and can be self-hosted by anyone.
+(No more sketchy bots!)
 </p>

 ## Features